uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 - can be agnostic to the server product flavor (they can target both Uyuni and SUMA)
 - can target multiple versions of the product (e.g. SUMA 4.0, 4.1 and 4.2)
-- can use the features introduced in maintenance updates of SUMA (e.g. a feature was not present in 4.1, but was introduced in a 4.1 maintenance update)
+- can use the features introduced in maintenance updates of SUMA (a feature was not present in 4.1, but was introduced in a 4.1 maintenance update)

-so that the application handles exceptional cases gracefully (e.g. displays a meaningful warning to the user, in case the feature does not exist in the API).
+- handle exceptional cases gracefully (e.g. display a meaningful warning to the user, in case the feature does not exist in the API).

 ### Existing approach